stephanmg/stephanmg/README.md

  🔭 I’m currently working heavily on my dissertation to be finished 2020.

 Afterwards I'm looking to collaborate on projects in the field of Computational Neuroscience, in particular numerical simulations on HPC infrastructure.
+Conctact information will be made available here when my website is completed.

 <!--
 **stephanmg/stephanmg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.